-In 2010, commercial harvest of monkfish totaled over 16 million pounds.
+In 2012, commercial harvest of monkfish totaled almost 21.5 million pounds.

 Monkfish is one of the highest valued finfish in the Northeast.
-The 2010 harvest was worth over $19.2 million.
+The 2012 harvest was worth $27.1 million.
 Almost all of the monkfish for sale in the United States comes from U.S. fisheries.
 The United States is also a major exporter of monkfish, supplying foreign markets in Asia and Europe with livers, tails, cheeks, and whole fish.

-Monkfish are mainly harvested for their tail meat and livers.
-The tail meat is firm, dense, and boneless and has a mild, slightly sweet taste.
-The meat isn’t flaky and has a texture similar to scallop or lobster meat.
+In the past, monkfish were mainly harvested for their tail meat and livers, but today there is a large Asian market for whole monkfish.
+The tail meat is firm, dense, and relatively boneless and has a mild taste.
+The meat isn’t flaky and has a texture similar to lobster meat.

 Raw monkfish is off-white to pale gray, covered with a blue-gray membrane, which should be removed before cooking.
-If left on, the membrane will shrink and make the meat tough and unpalatable.
+If left on, the membrane will shrink and make the meat tough.
 Cooked monkfish is white.
-(Seafood Handbook, 2011)

 Year-round, with peaks in the late fall and spring.